In Nobel speech, Akira Yoshino says lithium-ion batteries will play key role in future sustainable society | The Japan Times

 The clash between environmental protection and the pursuit of economy and convenience can be resolved, he said, expressing confidence about the role lithium-ion batteries will play.

 Among his best decisions in life, he cited his advance to Kyoto University and his marriage to his wife, Kumiko, 71.
-Yoshino drew laughs when he called her a “wonderful woman.”
+Yoshino drew laughter when he described her as a “wonderful woman.”

 The lecture is one of a series of events during Nobel Week, including a news conference with other laureates Saturday and the awards ceremony on Tuesday.

-Yoshino, who was born in Osaka Prefecture, shared the award with Goodenough and Stanley Whittingham of Britain.
+Yoshino, who was born in Osaka Prefecture, shared the award with Goodenough and Stanley Whittingham of the U.K.